Note: The links in this post are affiliate links.

 Rick’s answer: Kendra, I’m glad you took the plunge and upgraded your laptop by installing a super-fast SSD.
 As you discovered they really can drastically speed up most any computer.

-I’ll be happy to answer your question about whether you should replace your 3 year old SSD, but I’d like to address a slightly different issue first…
+I’ll be happy to answer your question about whether you should replace your four year old SSD, but I’d like to address a slightly different issue first…

 The fact that you’re concerned about the possibility of losing your irreplaceable files to a drive failure leads me to believe that you haven’t been making regular backups of the data on the drive.